luuptek/embed-bokun/README.md

 Response is saved as post meta data `_embed_bokun_product_api_response`.
 You can use that data to build your custom style widget.

+NOTE that you need to define api key and secret key in settings => bokun settings.

 ### Building your own css-styles

 Do not overwrite the styles in the plugin folder.
 In a case of an update, your changes are gone.